pynat/pynat/README.md

 Hi, I am Natalie

 A clinical psychologist turned data professional.
-I build quantitative systems and study why markets behave the way they do.

 **What I work on:**
 - Time series analysis, regime detection, and signal validation